 - People love streaming video services.
 And they’re willing to pay for it.
 Watching subscription-based OTT video services is a daily habit for 60 percent of adults in the US.

 - The market is moving toward saturation.
-At this point, more than 69% of U.S. households subscribe to at least one OTT services.
+At this point, more than 69% of U.S. households subscribe to at least one OTT service.
 In numbers, that represents more than 51 million households.
 Moreover, a full 38% of U.S. households subscribe to two are more.

 - Subscriptions are increasingly popular.
 In fact, some estimates show that more than a third of professional broadcasters monetize their content via subscription models.